 John Rylands Library

-This library is honestly one of the most beautiful libraries I have ever seen – it’s literally like stepping into Hogwarts.
+Here you have it!
+The library that’s going to whisk you away to your dream school days at Hogwarts!
 The shelves are full of beautiful old bound books and the stained glass on the windows make everywhere feel so special.
-There’s also a hilarious photoshoot spot which Lucy and I had way too much fun at.
+There’s also a hilarious photoshoot spot that Lucy and I had way too much fun in.

 This building is considered one of the finest examples of neo-gothic architecture in England, and I have to say, it is stunning.
 It’s used for a multitude of events and it’s also free to go into.
 It’s pretty close to the John Ryland library so it’s easy to visit them together.

-This huge shopping centre is nothing unusual so you will find all the high street shops inside, so if you fancy a quick shop, then this is a good spot to go to.
+This huge shopping centre is nothing unusual so you will find all the high street shops inside.
+If you fancy a quick shop, then this is a good spot to go to.

 This quirky part of this city is full of independent cafes, restaurants and shops.
 It’s the perfect place to pick up something unusual or to spend time having a good rummage for something different.
 Alfecks is perfect for this – it’s huge and is almost like an undercover market full of individual shops and stalls.
 It’s a good place to stop for some lunch as well.
 We stopped at the Fig and Sparrow and the food was deliciously fresh.

 So I know 2 libraries in one day might sound a bit excessive, but trust me on this, you have to swing by.
 The entrance is grand but the main room is amazing.
-The huge round room resembles something you might expect to see in Rome rather than Manchester, honestly my jaw dropped.
-And what’s better is that it was busy with people actually using it, not just full of people like me having a walk through.
+The huge round room resembles something you might expect to see in Rome rather than Manchester.
+It also reminded me of the State Library of Victoria in Melbourne which is just as incredible.

 Museum of science and industry